CRIME PREVENTION TIPS

 - When victims forget to take their valuable items and leaving them behind (e.g. after visiting public washroom).

-- When victims are distracted / less aware of their surroundings.
+- When victims are distracted or less aware of their surroundings.

-When victims are complacent (i.e. assuming no need to secure their belongings as they will only be away for awhile).
+- When victims are complacent (e.g., assuming no need to secure their belongings as they will only be away for awhile).

-Check that your valuables items are with you before departing.
+« Check that your valuables items are with you before departing.
+Make it a habit to do a quick check whenever you get up to leave.

 Call Police for assistance if you are a witness to such crimes.
 Do it from a safe distance and/ or location.